Overview of CAIR

-- Transparent walls between the laboratory conference meeting area and hallway, which allow for sound privacy but permit line-of-sight for users of American Sign Language to communicate.
+- Transparent walls between the laboratory and hallway, which allow for sound privacy but permit line-of-sight for users of American Sign Language.

-- Color-contrastive carpeting demarcating different functional spaces in the room and surrounding barriers, providing useful visual indicators for people with low-vision in navigating the space.
+- Color-contrastive interior walls demarcating different functional spaces in the room, providing useful visual indicators for people with low-vision.

 - Wide access paths throughout the laboratory space and at conference tables, to enable wheelchair users to move throughout the Center.

 - Braille labeling of entrance doorways to the Center and interior doorways to meeting spaces, and Braille labelling of storage locker compartments for student use.

 - Circular, center-facing collaboration spaces throughout the room, which facilitate line-of-sight for easier collaboration by people who are deaf or hard-of-hearing.

 The Golisano College of Computing and Information Sciences (GCCIS) maintains several computer laboratories and meeting spaces that can be reserved for use by CAIR research projects.
 In addition to RIT computer resources (including a campus-wide wireless network), GCCIS maintains its own network and computer facilities with full-time computing staff members.
 Resources include: e-mail and web servers, networked printing facilities, and a high-speed college network.

 The Linguistic and Assistive Technologies Laboratory (LATLab) is associated with CAIR, and this lab has a variety of hardware and software resources, which are available for CAIR projects, including a video and motion-capture studio.
 For more information, please visit the LATLab website.